How to Make Your Own Ant Spray

 And Other DIY Methods

 Have the first ants made their way into your kitchen yet this year?
-We’re coming close to the time when you’ll have visitors.
-Help keep them away with homemade ant spray and other DIY options.
+We’re coming close to the time when you’ll have those pesky visitors popping up around your home.
+When ants suddenly appear it’s beneficial to be prepared with a natural deterrent such as homemade ant spray and other DIY solutions lying around your home.

 Homemade Ant Spray

 Like vinegar, lemon juice may also destroy scent trails.
-You can make a lemon and water mixture to spray around where the ants are getting inside.
+Simply make a lemon and water mixture and spray in the area where the ants are getting inside.

 - Mint.
 Ants also don’t like the scent of mint, so you can plant them outside on your patio or use mint essential oil on a cotton ball near entryways.

 - Pepper.
-You can use cayenne or black pepper.
 You can use cayenne or black pepper around entry points in your home.
-Simply sprinkle it around.
+Simply sprinkle it around them.
 While it won’t kill the ants, they aren’t a fan of pepper, and it will deter them.

 - Diatomaceous earth.
 This mineral works by cutting through ants’ exoskeletons.
-It’s completely safe for your family!
+It absorbs the oil on the outer covering of the body and dehydrates the ant.
+Just make sure to use food grade diatomaceous earth so it’s completely safe for your family!

-While most of these methods are good at deterring ants, they don’t take care of the root of the problem: the colony.
-In order to get rid of ants for good, you need a stronger solution, like ant lures or your neighborhood pest pros at Green Pest Solutions.
-Call us today at 877-636-9469 to learn about our ant control services.
+While most of these DIY methods are good at deterring ants, they don’t take care of the root of the problem: the colony.
+In order to get rid of ants for good, you need a stronger solution, like ant control from your neighborhood pest pros at Green Pest Solutions.
+We know the safe and effective ways to kick ants out of your home and yard.
+We start from the outside of your home and work our way in (when possible) because it’s the safest option for you and your family.
+Whether you are dealing with an ant invasion or another pesky pest in Pennsylvania, Delaware, or New Jersey, we are here for you.
+Call us today at 877-636-9469 for a free quote and to schedule a service.

 Ant Identification Guide